Skip to content

 Conditional Operators

 When using conditional operators in Calc4, you should be aware of their associativity.
-All operators are left-associative, and conditional operators are no exception to this rule.
-The next two pieces of code will output different execution results.
+All operators are left-associative, and conditional operators are no exception.
+The following two pieces of code produce different results.

 • Calc4